ssvlabs/based-applications/README.md

 ## :book: _Description_

-This repository contains the core Based Applications Contracts, including UUPS upgradeable contracts for managing delegations, creating strategies, and registering bApps on the SSV Based-Applications Platform.
+This repository contains the SSV Based Applications Platform Contracts.

-### **Main Contracts**
+The contracts are organized under the `src/` directory into two main folders:

+- **`core/`**: contains the main platform contract: `SSVBasedApps.sol`;

+- **`middleware/`** contains the module contracts to build a based application.

+### **The Core Platform**

+The core contract is build in a diamond-like pattern:

-- **`SSVBasedApps.sol`** – Core contract managing bApps, delegations, and strategies.
+- **`SSVBasedApps.sol`** – Core contract where all the functions are declared and via an internal proxy it redirects to the right implementation.

-- **`IBasedAppManager.sol`** – Interface for the Based Application Manager.

-- **`IStorage.sol`** – Core interface defining key structs for staking and obligation mechanisms.
+The functions are implemented in 3 different modules:

+- **`StrategyManager.sol`** – Implements functions related to strategies, validator balance delegation, opting-in to bApp, and slashing;

+- **`BasedAppsManager.sol`** – Implements functions related to bApps like the registration and update the metadata;

+- **`PlatformManager.sol`** – Implements functions for updating the global variables like timelocks length, max number of shares, etc. The variable update process will be handled by the SSV DAO.

+### **The Middleware**

+This `middleware` folder contains the modules for building a bapp:

+- **`modules/core`**: the base layer for a bApp to be compliant and be recognized by the system;

+- **`examples`**: contains example of working compliant bApps.

 &nbsp;

 ## :page_with_curl: _Instructions_